-At the time of Jodi’s diagnosis, Alimta, the standard chemotherapy for mesothelioma patients, hadn’t been approved yet.
+At the time of Jodi’s diagnosis, cisplatin, the standard chemotherapy for mesothelioma, hadn’t been approved yet.
 She had to opt for a clinical trial to get any kind of chemotherapy.
 She was supposed to get chemotherapy in the spring, but had to put it off until the summer due to injuries she sustained in a car accident.

 “I did one round of chemo at the time, and I got violently sick off of the chemo treatment and ended up back in the hospital because of that,” said Jodi.
 “My oncologist decided that because it was in clinical trial phases, and because of my reaction to it, it would be beneficial for me not to do any more chemo treatments.
 We stopped chemo.”

 Jodi’s doctors, however, still wanted to prevent her disease from spreading.
-They wanted prolong the success of surgery as long as possible.
-Jodi began radiation therapy in August of that year to accomplish that.
-She had radiation twice a day for three weeks and is thankful that she did.
+They wanted to prolong the success of surgery as long as possible.
+Jodi began radiation therapy in August of 2000 to accomplish that.
+She had radiation twice a day for three weeks.

 Accepting Help is Essential